RafaelBarbosatec/flutter_openchat/README.md

 ```

-### Using oly the llm to build anything
+### Using only the llm to build anything

-You can use oly the llm calls to give a response and create anything.
+You can use only the llm calls to give a response and create anything.
 To it jus use `OpenChatTeamLLM` or `OpenChatCloudLLM`:

 ```dart